maxrumbo/NativePHP-CRUD/README.md

 # PHP-Native-CRUD Web Portofolio

-Proyek ini adalah aplikasi web portofolio berbasis PHP Native dengan fitur CRUD sederhana.
+This project is a native PHP portfolio web application with simple CRUD features.
-Tujuan aplikasi ini adalah menampilkan profil, skill, project, experience, sertifikat, dan contact, serta menyediakan halaman admin untuk mengelola isi portofolio.
+The goal of this application is to display a profile, skills, projects, experience, certificates, and contact information, and to provide an admin page to manage the portfolio content.

-## Fitur Utama
+## Main Features
-- Halaman portofolio publik (frontend)
+- Public portfolio page (frontend)
-- Tema Dark Mode dan Light Mode
+- Dark Mode and Light Mode themes
-- Halaman admin untuk edit konten
+- Admin page for editing content
-- Simpan dan ambil data portofolio (CRUD)
+- Save and retrieve portfolio data (CRUD)

 ## Struktur
-- index.html: halaman utama portofolio
+- index.html: main portfolio page
-- admin/: halaman login, dashboard, dan proses simpan data
+- admin/: login page, dashboard, and data saving process
-- css/: style dark dan light
+- css/: dark and light styles
-- js/: interaksi frontend
+- js/: frontend interactions
-- assets/: gambar dan CV
+- assets/: images and CV

-## Cara Menjalankan
+## How to Run
-1. Simpan project di folder htdocs.
+1. Save the project in the htdocs folder.
-2. Jalankan Apache dari XAMPP.
+2. Start Apache from XAMPP.
-3. Buka browser ke:
+3. Open your browser to:
    - http://localhost/web-portofolio/web-portofolio/
-4. Untuk admin, klik icon gear di halaman utama atau buka:
+4. For admin access, click the gear icon on the main page or open:
    - http://localhost/web-portofolio/web-portofolio/admin/login.php

-## Catatan
+## Notes
-- Jika dibuka lewat Live Server (port 5500), file PHP tidak diproses penuh.
+- If opened through Live Server (port 5500), PHP files are not fully processed.
-- Untuk fitur admin/CRUD, gunakan Apache/XAMPP.
+- For admin/CRUD features, use Apache/XAMPP.

 ---

-Dibuat untuk kebutuhan pembelajaran dan pengembangan aplikasi Web Portofolio berbasis PHP Native.
+Created for learning purposes and the development of a native PHP web portfolio application.